MSc Actuarial Science

 Portfolio Theory & Management

-The aim of this class is to examine the Markowitz (1952) approach to optimal portfolio selection.
-The class explores issues relating to optimal portfolio choice and issues in practical fund management.
+The aim of this module is to introduce fundamentals of the model portfolio theory and specifically to examine the Markowitz (1952) approach to optimal portfolio selection.

 Financial Econometrics